YadunandanRaman/DeepLearningLab2/README.md

 - `3_model_construction.py` - builds the baseline MLP and prints `model.summary()`
 - `4_train_model.py` - compiles and trains the baseline model, saves it, plots 4 training curves
 - `5_evaluate.py` - accuracy/precision/recall/F1/confusion matrix/classification report on the baseline model
-- `6_hyperparameter_search.py` - RandomizedSearchCV over the Section 7 search space, retrains the best config on the full training set, compares against the baseline
+- `6_hyperparameter_search.py` - RandomizedSearchCV over the search space, retrains the best config on the full training set, compares against the baseline

 | # | Plot | Produced by |